ay-ay-vasilev/SDL2Game/README.md

         - Improve projectile colliders, remove collision logic DONE
         - Deal with disappearing particles on projectiles
             * Do not destroy the projectile after impact/death/out of range DONE
-            * Add a ParticleManagerComponent that would manage other particle components and track which emitters are still active
+            * Add a ParticleManagerComponent that would manage other particle components and track which emitters are still active DONE
             * Add a "death" animation for projectiles
             * Add a DeathParticleComponent
     * Add a ranged weapon to the human enemy